DeWolf Hopper: Life and career

-Hopper was born William D'Wolf Hopper in New York City, the son of John Hopper (born 1815) and Rosalie D'Wolf (born 1827).
+Hopper was born William D'Wolf Hopper in New York City, the son of John Hopper (1815–1864) and Rosalie D'Wolf (1826–1910).
 His father was a wealthy Quaker lawyer and his mother came from a noted Colonial family.
 His paternal grandfather Isaac Hopper was a Philadelphia Quaker, and conductor of the Philadelphia station of the Underground Railroad.
 Though his parents intended that he become a lawyer, Hopper did not enjoy that profession.
 Hopper was called Willie as a child, and then Will or Wolfie, but when he set out on an acting career he chose his more distinguished middle name as his stage name.
 It was modified to "DeWolf" because of the frequency that it was mispronounced "Dwolf".

 He made his stage debut in New Haven, Connecticut, October 2, 1878.
 Originally, he wanted to be a serious actor, but at 6 ft 5 in and 230 pounds, he was too large for most dramatic roles.
 He had a loud bass singing voice, however, and made his mark in musicals, beginning in Harrigan and Hart's company.
 He achieved the status of leading man in The Black Hussar (1885) and appeared in the hit Erminie in 1887.
 Eventually, he starred in more than thirty Broadway musicals, including Castles in the Air (1890), Wang (1891), Panjandrum (1893), John Philip Sousa's El Capitan (1896), and Reginald De Koven's Happyland.
 The role that he remembered with greatest pleasure was Old Bill in The Better 'Ole (1919).